Our understanding of the role leaders must play in ensuring the delicate balance of work and

 Traditionally called “worklife balance” the industry has moved away from that term as it creates a sense of competition between the two elements rather than a whole-life harmonization of the two main places people live their lives…work and home.
 This shift has been driven by globalization, advancements in technology, a more competitive workforce, Covid, and a renewed focus on the science of human and organizational behavior.
 People have a natural drive to create an easy harmony and meaningful engagement between the interconnected roles, relationships and responsibilities that make up their lives.

 As a manager/supervisor you are in a unique position to either foster that harmony or impede it.
-Keep in mind that a content employee, with meaning connected to their work and harmony between their responsibilities, is a superior employee from which you, UC Davis, and our customers can reap the benefits.
+Keep in mind that a content employee, with meaning connected to their work and effective fit between their responsibilities, is a superior employee from which you, UC Davis, and our customers can reap the benefits.
 Plus, basic human kindness is always a good thing.

 Environment of Support

 We’ve all heard it, “People don’t leave companies; they leave managers.”
 Sadly, there is quite a lot of truth to support that idea.
-Research from the Gallup, 2013 State of the American Workplace Employee Engagement Study, found that 50% of employees leave their job “to get away from their manager to improve their overall life at some point in their career.”
+Research from the Gallup, 2022 State of the American Workplace Employee Engagement Study, found that 50% of employees leave their job “to get away from their manager to improve their overall life at some point in their career.”

-Gallup identified four traits of successful managers discussed in this Inc. article:
+Gallup identified four traits of successful managers: